John Foulcher

 John Foulcher (born 7 December 1952) is an Australian poet and teacher.

 Education

 Foulcher graduated from Macquarie University with a Bachelor of Arts with Honours and a Diploma of Education.
-He has been a teacher in New South Wales, Victoria, and taught at Radford College until 2011 followed by Burgmann Anglican School in the Canberra suburb of Gungahlin until retiring in June 2016.
+He has been a teacher in New South Wales, Victoria, Australian Capital Territory and taught at Radford College until 2011 followed by Burgmann Anglican School in the Canberra suburb of Gungahlin until retiring in June 2016.

 Literary career

 His work has been widely anthologised and published in national newspapers and journals including The Age, The Australian, The Sydney Morning Herald, The Bulletin, Quadrant, Heat, Poetry Australia, Meanjin and the New Oxford Book of Australian Verse.

 From 1986 to 1994, his poetry was set for study on the New South Wales Higher School Certificate syllabus.
 He has been the poetry editor of both The Canberra Times and the Voices, the magazine of the National Library.
 In 2010, he was awarded a writer in residency in Paris at the Cité internationale des arts by the Literature Board of the Australia Council.

 In 2012, he joined forces with the Sydney-based poetry imprint Pitt Street Poetry who republished his first collection from 1983 Light Pressure in a pocket format, and followed up with his new book of poetry The Sunset Assumption written during his Australia Council residency in Paris.
 This new book was published as an e-book, a paperback and a signed and numbered limited hardbound collector's edition with illustrations by Swiss artist Judit Villiger.